Associates in Curtis's small intake are likely to meet “a barrage of international experience.”

 Targeted search, resume collects, write-ins, and hiring from judicial clerkships

 Summer associate profile:

 The Curtis Summer Program is small and highly selective.
-Curtis chooses approximately 10 to 15 second-year law students to participate in our program.
+Curtis chooses approximately 5-10 second-year law students to participate in our program.
 The summer program, which lasts 10 weeks, starts in late May and ends in July.
 Grades and scores are not the only criteria for selection.
 Curtis looks for students who are confident, independent thinkers.

 Summer program components:

 The summer program is designed to give students a realistic view of the practice of law while also teaching them real-world lawyering skills in a hands-on environment.
 Our summer associates quickly become assimilated as each summer associate is matched to a partner mentor and an associate advisor.
 Summer associates receive assignments through our dedicated team of assigning associates.
 Throughout the summer, summer associates join our lawyers in meetings, closings, depositions and court proceedings.
 Formal trainings includes lectures, workshops, panel discussions and lunchtime programs on relevant topics.

 This Firm's Rankings in

 - Corporate/M&A: Highly Regarded Recognised Practitioner

 - International Arbitration (Band 3)